Awards

 Essay Section

-This part of the application is where you will share as much background as you can about how the program came together, what steps were taken to implement the initiative, and what outcomes resulted from your activity.
-The judging committee relies heavily on your answers to these questions when scoring the application.
+This part of the application is where you will share appropriate background about how the program came together, what steps were taken to implement the initiative, and what outcomes resulted from your activity.
+Your program tells a story and your application should reflect this.
+In particular, your application should have well-defined and measurable objectives that have significant data and information substantiating the impact of the program on members and/or society.
+The judging committee relies heavily on your mission-focused, specific answers to these questions when scoring the application.

 If there us anything else you would like to share with us about this program that we haven’t already asked, please do so here: